-This post is an introduction to the Raspberry Pi.
-You’ll see what is the Raspberry Pi and what can you use it for.
-You’ll explore its features and see what sets it apart from a normal computer.
-Finally, we’ll also show you how to get started by installing the operating system, and what accessories do you need.
+This article is an introduction to the Raspberry Pi.
+Learn what is a Raspberry Pi and what can you use it for.
+Explore its features, set it up, and install the operating system.

-You can do most things you do with a regular computer like web browsing, document editing, playing games, coding and much more.
-The figure below shows the Raspberry Pi 3 set as a desktop computer.
+You can do most things you do with a regular computer like web browsing, document editing, playing games, coding, and much more.
+The figure below shows the Raspberry Pi 3 set up as a desktop computer.

 The Raspberry Pi board has one special feature that normal computers don’t: General Purpose Input Output (GPIOs) Pins.
-These GPIOs let you to interact with the real world allowing you to build great electronics projects.
+These GPIOs let you interact with the real world allowing you to build great electronics projects.
+Inputs can read data from sensors.
+Output signals can be sent to actuators to turn something on and off.

 Applications for Your Raspberry Pi

 There are no limits to what you can do with your Raspberry Pi.
-But here’s some ideas:
+Here are just some examples:

-You can also read our dedicated post to Raspberry Pi uses: 11 Clever Uses for Your Raspberry Pi
+You can also read our article dedicated to Raspberry Pi uses: 11 Clever Uses for Your Raspberry Pi

 Different Raspberry Pi Boards

-There are different releases of the Raspberry Pi board:
+There are different releases of the Raspberry Pi board.
+Here’s a list of the most relevant:

 - February 2012: Raspberry Pi 1 Model B (Rev. 1)